compute-labs-dev/.github/ISSUE_TEMPLATE/02_feature_request.md

 ---
 name: 🛠️ Feature Request
-about: Something can be improved
+about: Something can be improved/added
 ---

 <!--- Provide a general summary of the feature request in the Title above -->